microsoft/vscode-docs/docs/languages/java.md

 <a class="tutorial-install-extension-btn" href="https://aka.ms/vscode-java-installer-win">Download Visual Studio Code Java Pack Installer</a>

-> **Note**: The installer is currently only available for Windows.
+> **Note**: The Java Pack Installer is currently only available for Windows.
 For other OS, don't worry.
 Everything still works, you just have to  install those components (JDK, VS Code and Java extensions) individually.
 We're working on the macOS version, please stay tuned.
 The documentation will tell you which extensions to install.

 Alternatively, you can also add Java language support to VS Code by installing the popular Java extensions by yourself.